-As we mentioned above, many existing formats just aren’t compatible with streaming video content.
+As mentioned above, many existing formats aren’t compatible with streaming video content.
 Today, the gold standard for online video is H.264-encoded files in an MP4 container with AAC audio.
 H.264 remains the dominant codec, and 96.96% of browsers support it.
 Nothing else comes close.

-Cloud transcoding can take almost any common file format and automatically transcode it into H.264, with AAC audio, in an MP4 container.
-And it does so automatically, with no technical knowledge required on your part.
+Cloud transcoding can take almost any standard file format and automatically transcode it into H.264, with AAC audio, in an MP4 container.
+It does so automatically, with no technical knowledge required on your part.

 2. Enable Adaptive Playback

 Generally speaking, you choose the highest quality possible when you record a video.
 This results in a large digital file.
 However, this presents a problem for users with slow internet connections.
-Their internet speeds may not be fast enough to play back that video file in real-time.
+Their internet speeds may not be fast enough to playback that video file in real time.

 Users with fast internet connections will receive a high-quality copy of the video.
 Likewise, those with slow internet connections will get a lower-quality copy.
-Overall, adaptive playback results in “very little buffering, fast start time and a good experience for both high-end and low-end connections.”
+Overall, adaptive playback results in “very little buffering, fast start time, and a good experience for both high-end and low-end connections.”
 It’s ideal for situations when network conditions fluctuate, such as when someone watches a video in a moving vehicle.

 Adaptive playback depends on cloud transcoding to automatically create multiple “renditions,” or quality levels, for each video file.
 Again, you can automate this process with cloud transcoding to save time and effort.